inerttila/Excel-Data-App/README.md

   python excel.pyw
 ```

 When you use the Timesheet Management Application and click the "Confirm" button, your work-related data will be saved in an Excel file.
-By default, the Excel file will be saved in the `excel-data` folder within the project directory.
+By default, the Excel file will be saved in the `Excel-Data-App` folder within the project directory.

 ## Email Sender using Python and Gmail